 keep matting to a minimum but if you should discover one, here's how to deal with it.

-It's important to remove mats as soon as you discover them otherwise they'll continue to get bigger and create a warm moist area next to your dog's skin - an ideal environment for bacteria and yeast and that could lead to infections and sores.
+It's important to remove mats as soon as you discover them otherwise they'll continue to get bigger and create a warm moist area next to your dog's skin.
+This is an ideal environment for bacteria and yeast, which in turn will lead to irritation, infection and sores.

 If your dog's coat is heavily matted, tackle as many individual tangles as you can in one 'sitting' and then let him rest for a while - no Cocker is that patient!

 Just work on one mat at a time, brushing your dog slowly, carefully, and gently.

 If the mat is not too tight, you may be able to pull it apart with your fingers to loosen the hair and then gently comb it out with a metal comb.

 If a mat gets wet, it won't help as it can tighten even more as it dries, that's why it's best to remove mats before you bath your dog.

 You can buy specially formulated de-tanglers (a bit like the conditioners we use on our own hair) which claim to loosen mats.
 I've yet to find one that really works, but if I do, I'll let you know.

 If you decide to try a de-tangler, (before brushing your dog) try leaving the product on the mat for a while and then tease it out with a de-matting comb or the prongs of a steel comb.

 The slicker brush can be used to remove small mats by gently pushing the wires into the mat and moving the brush from side to side in a gentle rocking motion.
 Repeat this several times and then try brushing it out.

 Be careful to keep your hand between the mat and your dog's skin so you don't hurt him.
 If you hold the strip firmly at its base while you're brushing, you won't pull your dog's skin.